Sunset over city skyline, with prominent green spaces and solar panels.

 With teaching weeks in Oxford and London, the programme covers a wide range of interdisciplinary subjects, ranging from climate change to sustainable mobilities.
 Urban development in both the global North and the global South is explored with a critical eye on the origins of problems and workable solutions.

-The programme runs in partnership with The King's Foundation.
+The programme runs in partnership with The King’s Foundation and is accredited by the Royal Institution of Chartered Surveyors (RICS).

 We offer you the opportunity to join a knowledgeable global community with truly diverse perspectives, embedded in a world-class university, tackling world-scale urban problems which have local impact.